nyl-auster/microframework/README.md

 Installation :
 ---------------

-Clone master (or download latest release), rename example.app/ to app/ Add your custom code in newly created directory.
+Clone master (or download latest release), copy example.app/ to app/

 Documentation :
 -----------------
-Take a look at the demo package in packages/okc/demo for a code example.
+See demo package in app/packages/okc/demo for a code example.